Zeke-Codes/youtube.comClone/README.md

 ## Acknowledgements

 This project is all thanks to the following people and resources:
  1. Ing.
-Prince John Abakah, Philip Abakah Mensah(mobile dev @Strange-Philip) and Philemon Abakah Mensah(web dev @philemon1112) for the inspiration and tremendous support.
+Prince John Abakah, Philip Abakah Mensah @Strange-Philip (mobile dev) and Philemon Abakah Mensah @philemon1112 (web dev) for the inspiration and tremendous support.

  2. YouTube
   -  SuperSimpleDev